Kevin Nash: WWF Champion (1994–1995)

 On November 26, 1994, Diesel faced Bob Backlund for the WWF Championship he had won from Bret Hart three days prior at Survivor Series.
-In the match at Madison Square Garden, Diesel defeated Backlund in an eight-second squash.
+In the match at Madison Square Garden, Diesel defeated Backlund in the first ten seconds of the bout.
 Diesel then promised Hart a match for his title, which they had the next month at the Royal Rumble.
 The match ended in a draw due to interference from several wrestlers, including Shawn Michaels.
 Michaels was irate about his former bodyguard having beaten him to the WWF Championship and was sufficiently motivated to win the Royal Rumble match later that evening, earning himself a title shot at WrestleMania XI.

 At WrestleMania XI on April 2, Nash, accompanied to ringside by actress Pamela Anderson (who was supposed to valet for Michaels), defeated Michaels to retain the title.
 After the match, he left the ring with both Anderson and Michaels' replacement for her, Jenny McCarthy.
 The next night on Monday Night Raw, Michaels was betrayed by his new bodyguard, Sycho Sid, prompting Diesel to come to his rescue and thus reunited the tag team.
-Diesel successfully defended the WWF Championship against Sycho Sid at the inaugural In Your House pay-per-view on May 14, and at the In Your House 2: The Lumberjacks on July 23.
+Diesel successfully defended the WWF Championship against Sycho Sid at the inaugural In Your House pay-per-view on May 14, and at In Your House 2: The Lumberjacks on July 23.
 At SummerSlam, Diesel retained the WWF Championship by defeating King Mabel, who had won the King of the Ring tournament.

 On September 24 at In Your House 3 in Saginaw, Michigan, Diesel and Michaels challenged the reigning WWF Tag Team Champions Owen Hart and Yokozuna.
 The match had a winner-take-all stipulation, as in addition to the tag belts, Diesel's WWF Championship and Michaels' recently won Intercontinental Championship were also on the line.
 When Hart did not show up at the event, he was replaced by Davey Boy Smith.
 In the course of the match, Hart arrived at ringside, entered the ring and was pinned by Diesel for the win and the title, making him and Michaels holders of all three major WWF championships.
 The reign did not last long, however, as Hart and Yokozuna had the titles returned to them the next night on Raw due to Hart not being an official part of the match when he was pinned.

 Diesel's WWF Championship reign continued until November 19, when he was defeated by Bret Hart at Survivor Series.
-Following the loss, Diesel attacked Hart.
+Following the loss, Diesel attacked Hart and began a tweener turn.